 #10 Bray Shopping

-Visitors who want to go shopping in Bray, Ireland need to tear themselves from the picturesque beach and head inland to the Bray Main Street.
-The road is lined with the best stores and shops in Bray – from thrift shops to dress stores to shoe outlets.
+Visitors looking for a little retail therapy need to tear themselves from the picturesque beach and head inland to the Bray Main Street.
+The road is lined with thrift shops to dress stores to shoe outlets.

 #11 Bray Air Show